 Authorities across Asia battle illegal gambling surge ahead of World Cup

-Illegal gambling on the cup is prevalent in countries like Thailand and Malaysia, where football is hugely popular, but which don't have legal betting alternatives, gambling industry experts say.
+Illegal gambling on the cup is prevalent in countries such as Thailand and Malaysia, where football is hugely popular, but which don't have legal betting alternatives, gambling industry experts say.

 Even in South Korea and the Chinese territory of Hong Kong - where betting is legal under registered bodies - illegal gambling on average dwarfs the legal market, they say.